vikulin/Tensor/README.md

 ### 🌐 Peer Architecture

-Tensor acts as a full mesh node in the **RiV-mesh™** decentralized IPv6 overlay network.
+Tensor acts as a full mesh node in the **RiV-mesh** decentralized IPv6 overlay network.
 Each peer can route traffic for others, enabling scalable, serverless communication with the following architecture:

 #### Decentralized Mesh Network
 *   **Full mesh topology** - every Tensor device is a routing node